JKU-ICG/AOS/AOS for Drone Swarms/README.md

 ## Install
-Follow the instructions in [`/LFR/python/README`](./LFR/python/README.md) for the installation of Light-Field Renderer
+Follow the instructions in [`/LFR/python/README`](./LFR/python/README.md) for the installation of Light-Field Renderer.

 ### Quick tutorial (droneswarms.ipynb)
 ```py